 We will be using the notation from the definition of above – is the cached prefix from the previous call, is the index of the bit this call has to produce etc. Let be .
 This is the length by which we will have to extend to get .

 The proof is by contradiction.
-Let’s assume we are unable to find an sized suffix of in the invocation of the oracle.
+Let’s assume we are unable to find an sized extension of in the invocation of the oracle.

-Not being able to find a suffix of means that , .
+Not being able to find a extension of means that , .
 In other words, fails when there is no way to extend (of length ) by (of length ) such that .

 Expanding Bounded, we get , , , .
 Setting to be the maximum of all the s, we get , , , .
 This further simplifies to , , .
 But is just , so the we really have , , .

-But this contradicts , so we must be able to find an sized suffix of !
+But this contradicts , so we must be able to find an sized extension of !

 Making it Real